 Having completed STAR for Analogs, I feel supremely equipped and confident to embark on future analog space missions.
 The training, resources, and community access provided by this program serve as invaluable tools for anyone keen on pushing the boundaries of space exploration.
 I wholeheartedly recommend this course to anyone who envisions themselves participating in pioneering analog missions in the near future.

-At Interstellar Performance Labs, we operate with precision, purpose, and a fire to raise the bar—because in our world, lives, missions, and reputations are on the line.
+At Interstellar Performance Labs, powered by Fort Hill Group, we operate with precision, purpose, and a fire to raise the bar—because in our world, lives, missions, and reputations are on the line.
 We fuse real-world expertise in astronaut training, aviation safety, and human factors with science-backed frameworks like HFACS, NASA’s Human Behavior Competency Model, and IGSA standards.
 Our clients walk away sharper, more cohesive, and mission-ready—because we don’t just train teams; we transform them.
 If you're looking for next-level performance and consulting that actually moves the needle, you're in the right orbit.

 Founder of Interstellar Performance Labs and the architect of the STAR Program, Emily blends accident investigation expertise, human spaceflight analog mission and isolation, and astronaut training science to lead crews and leaders to next-level performance.